-- For those members who are new or who were in our plan last year and aren't in a long-term care (LTC) facility: We will cover a temporary supply of your drug during the first 90 days of your membership in our plan if you are new and during the first 90 days of the calendar year if you were in our plan last year.
+- For those members who are new or who were in our plan last year: We will cover a temporary supply of your drug during the first 90 days of your membership in our plan if you are new and during the first 90 days of the calendar year if you were in our plan last year.
 This temporary supply will be for a maximum of a 30-day supply.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
-The prescription must be filled at a network pharmacy. - For those members who are new or who were in our plan last year and reside in a long-term care (LTC) facility: We will cover a temporary supply of your drug during the first 90 days of your membership in our plan if you are new and during the first 90 days of the calendar year if you were in our plan last year.
-The total supply will be for a maximum of a 98-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 98-day supply of medication.
+The prescription must be filled at a network pharmacy.
 (Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in our plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away: We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above long-term care transition supply. - As a current member of our plan, if you have a covered inpatient stay in the hospital or in a skilled nursing facility, the drugs you obtain during your stay will be covered under your medical benefit rather than your Medicare Part D prescription drug coverage.
+This is in addition to the above temporary supply situation. - As a current member of our plan, if you have a covered inpatient stay in the hospital or in a skilled nursing facility, the drugs you obtain during your stay will be covered under your medical benefit rather than your Medicare Part D prescription drug coverage.
 When you are discharged home or to a custodial level of care at a long-term care facility, many outpatient prescription drugs you obtain at a pharmacy will be covered under your Medicare Part D coverage.
 Since your drug coverage is different depending upon the setting where you obtain the drug, it is possible that a drug you were taking that was covered under your medical benefit might not be covered by Medicare Part D (for example, over-the-counter drugs or cough medicine).
 If this happens, you will have to pay full price for that drug unless you have other coverage (for example, employer group or union coverage).